 Let the person know that you care.
 This may have been the first time that your friend has ever talked about the sexual assault.
 Give her or him whatever expression of sympathy that makes him or her comfortable.

 Let your friend be in control of who knows about the sexual assault.
 Keep whatever your friend said between the two of you and maybe a trusted adult such as a therapist or a parent.
 One student said, "I told two friends and asked them not to tell anyone.
 One friend didn't tell anyone.
-But my best friend told my classmates and rumors were spread around school.
+But my best friend told my classmates, and rumors were spread around school.
 People treat me different - either like I did something wrong or special, like I have a problem.
 I don't feel like going to school anymore."

 If your friend is a victim of incest (rape or sexual abuse by a family member), being a friend means telling someone who can do something about it.
-You might tell a trusted adult such as a parent, a professor or a counselor.
+You might tell a trusted adult such as a parent, a professor, or a counselor.
 Trained people who work at rape crisis centers or counseling agencies for students know what to do.
 Child Protective Services or the police can be called since incest (and rape) is against the law.

 Note: Take care of yourself, too.
 Hearing about the sexual assault of a friend is upsetting.
-Sometimes people, as they are recovering from rape, eject those friends who were most helpful at the time of their crisis.
+Sometimes people, as they are recovering from rape, reject those friends who were most helpful at the time of their crisis.
 You may become that rejected friend because you are a clear reminder of the rape that they are trying to forget.
 Most likely, if you give your friend the time and space that they need, she or he will return to the friendship.